How to Conduct Fire Safety Training for Employees: 5 Steps

 Fires can prove devastating to a business, but proper training can prevent the worst from happening.
 We’ll discuss employee training requirements and how to develop a fire safety training program.

 A workplace fire is an abstract concept for many people.
-They think it’s likely to happen only in factories or commercial kitchens, where high-risk fire hazards are common.
+They think it will happen only in factories or commercial kitchens, where high-risk fire hazards are common.
 It wouldn’t be an issue in an office full of computers, copiers, and water coolers, right?

 Unfortunately, that couldn’t be further from the truth.
 Fires can happen anytime and anywhere, ignited by something as innocuous as a toaster or an overloaded surge protector.
-The National Fire Protection Association estimates that fires in commercial properties caused 1,100 injuries and over $3.4 billion in damage in 2020.
+The National Fire Protection Association estimates that fires in non-residential structures caused 1,400 injuries, 150 deaths, and over $4 billion in property damage in 2022.

 While you hope your company will never need to deal with a fire emergency, safety training for employees is critical.
 In this post, we’ll go over the key steps you can take to keep your team safe in the event of a workplace fire.

-Occupational Safety and Health Administration (OSHA) standards require most companies to provide fire safety training for employees.
-At a minimum, you need to educate employees on recognizing fire hazards, offer fire extinguisher training, and practice fire emergency responses like how to safely evacuate.
+Occupational Safety and Health Administration (OSHA) standards require most companies to provide employee fire safety training.
+At a minimum, you need to educate employees on recognizing fire hazards, offer fire extinguisher training, and practice fire emergency responses, such as how to evacuate safely.

 In short, those basic requirements cover the following:

-• Signs of fire: You need to train all employees on what might start a workplace fire, your building’s fire and smoke detection systems, and how to recognize the fire alarm.
+- Signs of fire: You must train all employees on what might start a workplace fire, your building’s fire and smoke detection systems, and how to recognize the fire alarm.

-• Fire extinguishers: If you furnish your office with fire extinguishers, your company has to provide training on the basics of how they work.
+- Fire extinguishers: If you furnish your office with fire extinguishers or other firefighting equipment, your company must provide training on the basics of how they work.
 However, hands-on training in extinguishing a fire is not mandatory—an overview and demonstration meet the minimum standards.

-• Safe evacuation: Businesses must clearly post evacuation routes throughout the workplace and ensure that employees know how to exit the building during a fire.
+- Safe evacuation: Businesses must post evacuation routes throughout the workplace and ensure that employees know the evacuation procedures and escape routes during a fire.

 OSHA has more stringent requirements for many industries.
-For example, maritime and construction worksites include specific fire risks that companies need to train employees on.
+For example, maritime and construction worksites include specific fire risks that companies must train employees on.
 And any job involving flammable or hazardous materials has more rigorous fire safety training rules.

 Additionally, 28 states have workplace plans that meet or exceed OSHA standards.
-And many cities and counties have specific fire safety requirements to which businesses must adhere.
+Many cities and counties have specific fire safety requirements to which businesses must adhere.

 However, minimum standards are just that—a bare minimum.
 Providing safety courses and training above and beyond basic requirements will help your employees protect themselves and their coworkers in the event of a fire.